greyfox33/greyfox-jekyll/_posts/2018-07-01-agile-status-communication.md

 There is no standard report or mechanism to show stakeholders project progress.
 And adding fuel to the fire is the agile mantra that with each sprint, customer feedback will be factored into future development, basically stating that the current "plan" will change tomorrow, as the scope is dynamic.

-Managers running an agile project will need to work tirelessly with stakeholders (up the chain) to find acceptable ways to communicate "the plan", as well as with agile teams (down the chain) to provide adequate inputs/forecasts needed to build "the plan".
+Managers running an agile project will need to work with stakeholders (up the chain) to find acceptable ways to communicate "the plan", and to ensure stakeholders understand how to read and interpret these new communication tools.
+Additionally, managers will need to train scrum masters and agile teams
+(down the chain) to provide adequate inputs/forecasts needed to assemble the components that make up the agreed upon way of communicating "the plan".